-Accrued salaries represent the amount due to staff but unpaid at the end of the financial year.
+Accrued salaries (see note 20 'Payables') represent the amount due to staff but unpaid at the end of the financial year.
 Accrued salaries are settled within a fortnight of the financial year end.
 The Office considers the carrying amount of accrued salaries to be equivalent to its fair value.

-The accrued salaries suspense consists of amounts paid annually into a suspense account over a period of 10 financial years to largely meet the additional cash outflow in each eleventh year when 27 pay days occur instead of the normal 26.
+The accrued salaries suspense account (see note 14 'Restricted cash & cash equivalents) consists of amounts paid annually into a suspense account over a period of 10 financial years to largely meet the additional cash outflow in each eleventh year when 27 pay days occur instead of the normal 26.
 No interest is received on this account.